 Contradictions and frustrations

-That seems deeply contradictory: if a steering intervention causes a collision warning, doesn’t that suggest the intervention itself is unsafe?
+That seems contradictory: if a steering intervention causes a collision warning, doesn’t that suggest the intervention itself is unsafe?

 Final thoughts